nicholaslopiccolo/nodejs-express-skeleton/README.md

 This directory is used to manage data using database functions.

 ### Database
-This directory id used to manage the connection to the database and can have sub-directories depending on the necessity of the database.
+This directory is used to manage the connection to the database and can have sub-directories depending on the necessity of the database.

 eg. Mongo
 ```